Sieep-Coding/Sieep-Coding/README.md

 #### I work for [NxGen MDx](https://nxgenmdx.com/) as a data analyst and run a non-profit called [AccessGR](https://accessgr.vercel.app/).

 ## About Me
-I've spent 4+ years as an analyst/developer with a BS in Economics & Philosophy from Grand Valley State University.
+I've spent 4+ years as an analyst/developer after finishing a BS in Economics & Philosophy.

 I've built solutions for manufacturing, healthcare, and economic development.